-'Game Of Thrones’ Star Lena Headey’s New Tattoo Is A Sacred Symbol
+‘Game Of Thrones’ Star Lena Headey Has A New Tattoo That’s A Sacred Symbol

 One of the most infamous queens of Westeros has new ink.
 Game Of Thrones’ Lena Headey announced her new tattoo on Instagram a few hours Sunday night's Emmy Awards.
 The actor is well-known for playing Cersei Lannister on the HBO series and she posted a closeup photo of her new tattoo on Sept.
 22. She wrote in the caption, "@_dr_woo_ You master.
 Already in the next realm with my scarab 💚" And the scarab is a sacred symbol that is well-known for being good luck, according to the McClung Museum.